 We’re in the middle of a pandemic, however, our health is still a priority so how can we get the help that we need, without jeopardizing our health?
 Enter telemedicine.
-The demand for virtual, online, and telephonic medical consultations has risen as a result of lockdown restrictions and people’s reluctance to expose themselves to possible infection by visiting doctors in person.
+The demand for virtual, online, and telephonic medical consultations (as well as requests for doctors notes for work) has risen as a result of lockdown restrictions and people’s reluctance to expose themselves to possible infection by visiting doctors in person.

 The panel included Dr. Steven Holt, CEO of First Care Solutions, Simon Spurr, CEO of HealthCloud, Dr. Kofi Okyere-Dede, co-founder of Novitech Digital, Dr. Jaco Grobler, CEO of Labstix; and Ronel Reyneke, product owner of Allegra Healthcare Management Solutions.